Tronex3/Anomaly-Overhaul-1/README.md

 - [x] fill the recipes list file
 - [x] Rework the UI of old repair kits

+### Economy
+- [x] added economy option (progression difficulty) in the new game menu with 3 choices (fast,normal,hardcore)
+	- [x] the economy option affects: trade and repair prices, loots in general (even the money), discovery chance of stashes
+	- [x] (Normal) for vanilla experience
+	- [x] (Fast) will make the game easier for those who prefer more forgiving gameplay similar to CoC
+	- [x] Not only (Hardcore economy) makes everything harder, but also all taken medkits will have a single use

 ### Item management
 - [x] add the ability to combine multi-use items
 - [x] add the ability to separate multi-use items